 It’s so easy!
 And homemade croutons taste SO good.
-Mostly because they’re homemade – all that focused effort and TLC gives homemade food an unmatched flavor.
+Mostly because they’re homemade – all that focused effort and TLC just makes homemade food taste delicious.

 What to put them on: throw them on salads, toss them in soups.
 They’re great for adding texture to any dish.
 You can even throw them in your food processor and grind them up to use as breadcrumbs.